ristonrodrigues723/flipper_ultimate_extensiomn_board/journal.md

 integrate i made those man spent more time in figuring out how to do that insted of realling doing thzt but its good experience.

-so some changes made in bom will use whole modules insted of pcba, wroom with external anteena can be a problem due the vendors that allow hcb the one that has parts doesnt do i think, banggood ships from china at same price as available india but cant say about the customs, flyrobo should has all parts needed, the budget tweaked to 50$ +- 10 time speat today: 6 hrs(4.5 today ,1.5 yesteray) footprint design, module change , vendor change som more reserch, more modules can be integrated into the ultimate board as oposed to the 2-3 max on commercial ones as latest rerserch, so 3 for ble wifi 2.4ghz gps sd carfd and all can be combined and supported on 3.7 volts via flipper and esp idf switches aere added to control the current flow to modules (new reserch) next step- perfedcting footprints for all modules, pcn]b creating and fixing errors,  3d design of cover
+so some changes made in bom will use whole modules insted of pcba, wroom with external anteena can be a problem due the vendors that allow hcb the one that has parts doesnt do i think, banggood ships from china at same price as available india but cant say about the customs, flyrobo should has all parts needed, the budget tweaked to 50$ +- 10

+time speat today: 6 hrs(4.5 today ,1.5 yesteray) footprint design, module change , more modules can be integrated into the ultimate board as oposed to the 2-3 max on commercial ones as latest rerserch, so 3 for ble wifi 2.4ghz gps sd carfd and all can be combined and supported on 3.7 volts via flipper and esp idf switches aere added to control the current flow to modules (new reserch) next step- perfecting footprints for all modules, pcn]b creating and fixing errors,  3d design of cover

 day 3:
 june 4

-speant 4 hrs crated better footprints and schematics or components in easyeda learnt how to do it fornrf24,cc1101 and esp32 wroom the naminf of each pad pin was tireswome found aother venfdor that will dielever the component neede on time bur for a dollar more he has it in stock 100 pieces, was thinking of softwae but flipper aldeady has the apps necesary to run my devboard as per my reserch so its not needed some missing or ghost components messing with the pcb
+speant 4 hrs crated better footprints and schematics for components in easyeda learnt how to do it for nrf24,cc1101 and esp32 wroom the naming of each pad pin was tireswome found aother vendor that will dielever the component neede on time bur for a dollar more he has it in stock 100 pieces, was thinking of softwae but flipper aldeady has the apps necesary to run my devboard as per my reserch so its not needed some missing or ghost components messing with the pcb time speat today:4 hrs, learnt custrom footprint, component creation, linking both of them together

 day 4,5
 jun 12,13